 Next Steps to Consider

-- Request your doctor to test for blood clotting factors, especially with recurrent pregnancy loss (RPL).
+- Many women report suspecting a “miscarriage with blood clots.”
+In order to learn more, request your doctor test for blood clotting factors, especially with recurrent pregnancy loss (RPL)/ multiple miscarriages.

 - Ask your doctor if a protocol to address potential clotting issues is appropriate for you.